 What can trigger insomnia?

 It is always worth remembering that other medical problems can precipitate insomnia.
 These include snoring and sleep apnoea.
-Snoring is extremely common due to the anatomy of the throat airway, and may develop in half of men in middle age.
-This is commonly associated with interruptions to breathing, so-called sleep apnoea, which may affect half of all snorers, (about 1 in 4 middle aged men).
-These breathing interruptions develop first in dreaming sleep when the body is physically paralysed (to prevent us from acting out our dreams).
+Snoring is extremely common due to the anatomy of the throat airway and may develop in half of middle-aged men.
+This is commonly associated with interruptions to breathing, so-called sleep apnoea, which may affect half of all snorers, (about 1 in 4 middle-aged men).
+These breathing interruptions develop first in dreaming sleep when the body is physical paralyzed (to prevent us from acting out our dreams).
 This paralysis affects the throat muscles, as well, and the tendency for the throat muscles to collapse is much more likely in dreaming sleep.
 Some people wake and perceive this as insomnia.
-There may also be limb movements during sleep, which can lead to the waking complaint of leg discomfort, or Restless Legs Syndrome.
+There may also be limb movements during sleep, which can lead to the waking complaint of leg discomfort or Restless Legs Syndrome.
 Other medical problems, like asthma and acid reflux, may also be related.

 What can we do to prevent or improve insomnia?